rooch-network/flexEmu/docs/proof_of_fraud.md

 ### Arbitration Contract (Judge)

-To verify the feasibility of OMO, we implemented [arbitration contract](https://github.com/starcoinorg/omo/tree/main/contracts) for the mips instruction set using Move.
+To verify the feasibility of flexEmu, we implemented [arbitration contract](https://github.com/rooch-network/flexemu/tree/main/contracts) for the mips instruction set using Move.
 This contract implements the on-chain execution functionality described above and contains.

 - The up-chaining of pre-states.